cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [CosmJs](TODO).
-* The checkers blockchain codebase up to the external GUI.
-You can get there by following the [previous steps](./external-gui.md) or checking out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui).
+* You have the checkers blockchain codebase up to the external GUI.
+If not, follow the [previous steps](./external-gui.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui).

 </HighlightBox>

 In the previous sections:

-1. You created the objects, messages and clients that **allow** you to **interface** any GUI with your Checkers blockchain.
+1. You created the objects, messages, and clients that allow you to **interface** any GUI with your Checkers blockchain.
 2. You imported an external Checkers **GUI** to use.

-Now, you **integrate the two** together.
-The actions that you need to take:
+Now, you must **integrate the two** together:

 * Adjust the React app to be able to package CosmJs.
 * Work on the CosmJs integration.